 I always look at the world from the other end of the telescope – and doing so, gives me the ability to see things some people can’t.
 As an example, when I started thinking about how to interact with consumers while they are shopping – I thought, “Why not use this ubiquitous medium (sound) that’s all around us??”
 It was that question that ultimately led me to start LISNR.

 You recently raised $10 million from Intel Capital.
 Before that you raised $4.4 million from Mercury Fund, Jump Capital and Sierra Capital.
 What do you feel makes your business attractive to investors?

 I think that investors see the potential that this company could have at scale, and they believe deeply in the team we’ve built.
 If you think about it, the real potential for LISNR is beyond the amazing work we are doing with people like the Cleveland Cavaliers and Visa.

 The fact of the matter is that LISNR provides a utility to connect devices – and when every device, appliance and gadget coming to market today is connected to the internet – that means very powerful things for LISNR.

 Additionally, we’ve been able to attract some of the brightest minds in the world to work on this technology from places like P&G, Gracenote, Yahoo, Lockheed Martin and more.
 That says a lot on it’s own.

-RW: Take out your phone and open the menu.
-You see that Wifi icon?
+Take out your phone and open the menu.
+Do you see that Wifi icon?
 The Bluetooth icon?
 Soon, LISNR will live right next to those…in the hardware on hundreds of millions of devices around the world.

-SB: Besides not needing hardware to perform like bluetooth – how does your brand enhance the customer experience better than other similar brands on the market?
+Besides not needing hardware to perform like Bluetooth – how does your brand enhance the customer experience better than other similar brands on the market?